 Within each Screen Types section, you can sort the screens using the names of the columns.
 System screens always display first.

-Regardless of the Screen Types section, clicking Add New Screen allows you to create any type of screen which, once saved, is visible within the corresponding Screen Type section.
+Regardless of the Screen Types section, clicking Add New Screen allows you to create any screen which, once saved, is visible within the corresponding Screen Type section.

 If you want to create a screen based on an existing screen, you can use the Copy function.

-Once you click the Copy icon, the copied screen will appear in the list of screens.
+Once you click the Copy icon, the copied screen appears in the list of screens.
 You can then click the Edit icon to modify.